edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 * in the meantime, i have complete freedom to name all the objects and organize them in folders as i like.
 It is actually really annoying when FreeCAD moves stuff around (for example when mirroring a surface)

 Below are the rest of the pictures for the tutorial, i will complete the step descriptions ASAP, thanks for reading!

+Now that we have a CubicCurve4 attached to the ControlPoly4, let's go back to the ControlPoly4 object and examine the weight controls.

+In the data tab of the polygon, the weights are displayed as a list with default values [1,1,1,1].
+Hitting the ... button on the right side of the list opens up a very simple list editor window.
 ![06](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_06%20the%20weight%20list%20of%20all%20ControlPoly4%20objects.png?raw=true)

+In this window, change one of the weights.
+Hit OK to close the editor window
 ![07](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_07%20editing%20a%20specific%20weight%20of%20the%20ControlPoly4%20object.png?raw=true)

+Hit F5 to recompute the model.
+In the case shown in the picture, raising the weights from 1.0 to 4.0 for the second pole causes the curve to be drawn towards the second pole.
 ![08](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_08%20the%20CubicCurve4%20object%20updates%20to%20the%20modified%20ControlPoly4%20weight.png?raw=true)

 ![09](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlPoly4%20and%20CubicCurve4/_09%20a%20single%20Node%20sketch%20on%20xy.png?raw=true)